 Brooklinen focuses on providing classic, high-quality products.
-The Marlow is the brand’s memory foam option for pillows.
-The Marlow’s adjustable design features zippers on both sides to modify the pillow’s firmness to your liking.
+The Marlow is the brand’s memory foam option for pillows, and its adjustable design features zippers on both sides to modify the pillow’s firmness to your liking.
 The inside of the pillow contains 80 percent chopped cooling memory foam and 20 percent polyester fiber, along with a breathable mesh for enhanced airflow.

 I tested out the Marlow for myself, and in this review, I break down my first-hand experience with this pillow.
 I’ll share how the pillow feels, performs, and who I think are the best people suited for this product.
 Keep reading for the full review or jump down to my final thoughts for a summary on the Marlow.

 - Sleep on your back – I felt most comfortable while lying on my back.
 My head and neck remain supported, but the memory foam still provided some nice cushioning and contouring for me to melt into a bit.

 - Are a hot sleeper – The Marlow feels cool to the touch, which is already a great sign if you’re a hot sleeper.
 Additionally, the pillow’s fill contains cooling memory foam along with a breathable mesh, which should enhance the pillow’s cooling effects.

 - Are prone to allergies – This pillow is anti-microbial, which means it’s designed to prevent the growth of bacteria and allergens.
 As a result, the pillow should remain fresh.

 You might not like the Marlow if you: